RENESYS/2016WinterProject/README.md

 Provide crowd place top 500 at Seoul to the web page based on Seoul bus passenger data

+Analyze bus congestion per hour of each line

 ## Tools

 - Eclipse